• Skip to primary navigation

 Cut-up zucchini brownies topped with matcha frosting

 This recipe for zucchini brownies is about to change the way you see desserts!
-I don't know about you, but I am not a fan of fudgy brownies.
-I mean, if I want something fluffy, I better eat a piece of cake, am I right?
+I don't know about you, but I am not a fan of fluffy brownies.
+I mean, if I want something fluffy, I better eat a piece of lemon tea cake, am I right?

 These brownies have been a long-time favorite.
 And they have been tested about 8 times until I was sure we reached brownie perfection.